CodeYourFuture/curriculum/content/induction/sprints/1/prep/index.md

 +++
 title = 'prep'
-description = 'You can use these notes to prepare for the first in-person session of the software development course' layout = 'prep' emoji= '📝' menu_level = ['sprint']
+description = 'You can use these notes and activities to prepare for the first in-person session of the software development course' layout = 'prep' emoji= '📝' menu_level = ['sprint']